 On the topic of speedcubing, I've been solving cubes since April 2012 and speedcubing competitively since January 2013.
 So far I've been to 56 competitions and I've completed 2231 official solves.
 Additionally, I was the 2018 US national champion in Pyraminx, and I've been ranked in the top 10 worldwide for Pyraminx average.
 I also practice and have results in every WCA event; one of my overall goals is to eventually be a platinum member, and so far I've made it up to bronze (which corresponds to at least a single result in every event).
 You can find the rest of my official results on my WCA profile.
-I've also speedsolved some unofficial events in the past; my favorite is Redi Cube, but I also enjoy Curvy Copter, cuboids like 3x3x5, Kibiminx, and the Mirror Cube, among other events.
+I've also speedsolved some unofficial events in the past; my personal favorites are Redi Cube, Curvy Copter, Kibiminx, and Master Pyraminx.
 I've always been an advocate for more events in the WCA, and these would be some of my top choices.

 As far as non-cubing hobbies go, I love listening to rap music as well as recording some of my own; you can check out some of my stuff on Soundcloud and Spotify.
-I also play a lot of NES Tetris, and although I'm not at a competitive level yet (PB is 536,340 points on level 18), I hope to keep improving and maybe compete someday.
-As far as my personal life goes, I'm currently pursuing a Computer Science degree at Princeton University, and I also enjoy programming a lot in my free time.
-In the future I hope to pursue a career like software development that involves programming to some degree.
-I'm also pursuing a certificate in Spanish; I love the language a lot and hope to continue practicing after I graduate.
+I also play a lot of NES Tetris, and although I'm not at a competitive level yet (PB is 807,080 points on a level 18 start), I hope to keep improving and potentially compete in the CTWC someday.
+As far as education, I'm currently pursuing a Computer Science degree at Princeton University, and I also enjoy programming a lot in my free time.
+I'm currently interning at Twitch as a software developer over the summer, and I hope to pursue a full career in software development in the future.
+I also love learning languages; I'm taking classes in Spanish and American Sign Language at Princeton, and I'm starting to study the basics of Vietnamese.

 If you want to reach out, you can e-mail me at email@example.com or comment on any of my videos or Twitch streams.
 I do read most of the comments I get, and I try to reply to as many as possible!
 Note that the only official DGCubes social media accounts are on YouTube, Facebook, and Twitch; if you find any others, they're not legitimate.